 3. Don’t show your fear

-You may feel the fear in your body, for example in the form of a tightness in your chest.
+You may feel the fear in your body, for example in the form of tightness in your chest.
 Running away from it is almost never effective.
-Just try to imagine that you breathe in and out despite of this nasty feeling.
+Just try to imagine that you breathe in and out despite this nasty feeling.
 Keep the feeling close to you and don’t try to look the other way.

 If you continuously and actively try to suppress a feeling of annoyance, this creates extra tension.
 If you stop doing that, you can paradoxically often relax.
 This might be especially helpful in a working atmosphere.

 You are not a superman or woman.
 Accept that good moment with little stress alternate with moments when the walls seem to come down.
 Experiencing all these different emotions really belongs to an uncertain time like this.

 Do not be afraid and be aware that you will always remain in this condition.
 Trust that after every panic moment there will come a time when things lighten up.
 Try not to think too far ahead.
 Live in the now as much as possible.
 Now you may not have financial stress yet and you can still shop for groceries.
 And now you have no physical complaints or disease symptoms.
 You might be worrying about something that will never happen!

 If you want your negative thoughts to have less control over you, you can examine how realistic they are.
 One way to deal with fear is the RET method (Rational Emotional Therapy).
 You can use it to determine which fear thoughts are rational and which are not.

 Take a close look at a thought that evokes anxious feelings.
 Is that thought really correct?
 This is often not the case: your doomsday scenario cannot be substantiated.
 Find and repeat a thought that will help you.

 Even if it feels artificial to do this at first, if you practice this regularly, it is becoming more and more a habit to speak positively to yourself.
 You have no influence on certain events, but you do have on your feelings and thoughts.
 Take advantage of that distinction.